Highgate, Birmingham: Transport

 Highgate Middleway (A4540) links Camp Hill Circus and Haden Circus.
 Until 1851 there was a toll gate across Stratford Road, known as the Balsall Heath Gate.
 It was owned by the Alcester Turnpike Trust which had been founded in 1767 to maintain the road.

 Some of Highgate's streets were named after the local Vaughton family.
 Dymoke Street was named after Mary Ann Dymoke, wife of Robert Vaughton.
 Emily Street was named after their daughter-in-law.

 Vaughton Street was built in the 1860s, nearly 1600 people lived there by 1881.
 It originally consisted of back-to-back houses, with outside toilets and water taps.
-In 1938 the Council demolished these houses and built St. Martin's Flats.
+In 1938 the Council demolished these houses and built St Martin's Flats.
 They were built using concrete because it was cheap, however it made them inherently damp.
 The flats quickly deteriorated and they were eventually knocked down in 1980.
 Private houses were built on the site in 1987.

 Stanhope Street was called Ryland Street up to 1881.
 Louisa Ryland was a member of one of the wealthiest families of Birmingham, and owned a lot of land in Birmingham, including parts of Highgate.

 Highgate Park

 Highgate Park stands on land that was originally owned by Elizabeth Hollier, who used it for grazing.
-When Elizabeth died her will stated that the land was to be used for charity.
+When Elizabeth died her will stated that the land was to be used for charitable purposes.
 The four fields were to be rented out, and twelve poor people of Aston Parish and twelve poor people of Birmingham Parish were to be clothed with the money each year.
-In 1875, the Trustees of Elizabeth Hollier's Charity wanted to develop the land for industry, but Birmingham Corporation bought it for a park.
+In 1875, the Trustees of Elizabeth Hollier's Charity wanted to develop the land for industry.
+The pasture had fine views over the town and Birmingham Corporation bought the land and laid out lawns, ornamental flower beds and shrubs for a public park.
+Mayor of Birmingham, Joseph Chamberlain formally declared the park open on 2 June 1876.
+A bronze fountain was relocated to the park from the Market Hall in 1880.
 The part of the park near Alcester Street was later asphalted to serve as a playground.
 Highgate Park was home to Birmingham's King Edward VII Memorial from 1951 until its relocation to Centenary Square in 2010.

-Alongside the park, is the 'Paragon Hotel'.
-This was originally a Rowton House for single working men.
-It is now attracting business people attending the many conventions in Birmingham and tourists visiting the city.